oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 Bytecode DSL is a DSL for automatically generating bytecode interpreters in Truffle.
 Just as Truffle DSL abstracts away the tricky and tedious details of AST interpreters, the goal of Bytecode DSL is to abstract away the tricky and tedious details of a bytecode interpreter – the bytecode encoding, control flow, quickening, and so on – leaving only the language-specific semantics for the language to implement.

+This document is the starting point for learning about Bytecode DSL.
+See the [resources](#resources) section below for more guides and tutorials.

 Note: At the moment, Bytecode DSL is an **experimental feature**.
 We encourage you to give it a try, but be forewarned that its APIs are still susceptible to change a little bit between releases.

 ## Why a bytecode interpreter?